MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 :math:`\Delta \rho` using our linear equation of state is :math:`\rho_{0} \alpha_{\theta} \Delta \theta = 6` kg/m\ :sup:`3`) and :math:`H` is the upper layer depth
-(we'll assume 150 m), produces an estimated propagation speed generally less than :math:`| u | = 3` ms\ :sup:`--1` (see Adcroft 1995 :cite:`adcroft:95` or Gill textbook), thus still comfortably below the threshold.
+(we'll assume 150 m), produces an estimated propagation speed generally less than :math:`| u | = 3` ms\ :sup:`--1` (see Adcroft 1995 :cite:`adcroft:95` or Gill 1982 :cite:`gill:82`), thus still comfortably below the threshold.

 Using our chosen value of :math:`\Delta t`, numerical stability for inertial oscillations using Adams-Bashforth II